 The letter further indicates that procedures have been devised to provide for better security for congressional delegations by providing for threat assessments prior to departure.
-Recall, Mr. Chairman, if enote tureen.
-And I entsidt weathte or that we law endineded very amough that we feel there are amouttnesses assessed to those And I you will, Jackie Speier's testimony that, in her opinion, if such a threat assessment had been made for Representative Ryan it probably would have been that there was no danger.
+Recall, Mr. Chairman, if you will, Jackie Speier's testimony that, in her opinion, if such a threat assessment had been made for Representative Ryan it probably would have been that there was no danger.